 In addition, (i) on 1 January 2018, the provisions of Regulation (EU) No. 1286/2014 on key information documents for packaged and retail and insurance-based investment products (the "PRIIPs Regulation") became directly applicable in all European Economic Area (the "EEA") member states and (ii) MiFID II was required to be implemented in EEA member states by 3 January 2018.
+For these purposes, references to the EEA includes the United Kingdom.
 Together, the PI Instrument, the PRIIPs Regulation and MiFID II are referred to as the "Regulations".